cristianmtr/tracker/README.md

 ## FIX

-- remove db.<modelname> from query statements where you only needs certain columns;
 - figure out how to fit description textarea to proper size;
 - don't submit data if it has been changed in the meanwhile;